 Post acute Care Pharmacy Update: Antibiotic Therapy and Central Nervous System Adverse Effects

 At Grane Rx, we’re committed to providing the highest-quality post acute care pharmacy services.
-As part of that commitment, we share an ongoing series of pharmacy updates from our Chief Clinical Officer, designed to keep you in the know on clinical topics related to long term care pharmacy and PACE pharmacy.
+As part of that commitment, we share an ongoing series of pharmacy updates from our Chief Clinical Officer.
+This keeps you in the know on clinical topics related to long term care pharmacy and PACE pharmacy.
 Antibiotics are some of the most frequently used medications in inpatient and outpatient settings.
-Due to their amount of use and tolerability, the major side effects that these medications can cause are not always recognized—the biggest of these would be the toxic side effects on the central nervous system (CNS).
+Due to the extensive use and their tolerability, recognizing major possible side effects of these medications does not always occur.
+The biggest of these would be the toxic side effects on the central nervous system (CNS).
 The most common CNS side effects are seizures, delirium, confusion, personality changes and ototoxicity.
 If CNS effects occur and are due to antibiotic therapy, they will typically occur within days of starting treatment.

 Common CNS Offenders Used in Post acute Care Pharmacy

-The antibiotics that are the biggest offenders in post acute care pharmacy are fluoroquinolones such as ciprofloxacin or levofloxacin; penicillins such as piperacillin and ampicillin; cephalosporins such as cefazolin, ceftazidime and cefepime; carbapenems such as imipenem and meropenem; and macrolides such as clarithromycin and erythromycin.
-It’s important to determine whether the CNS effects are occurring due to the medication or due to other causes such as neurological conditions, electrolyte imbalances or the infection itself.
+The antibiotics that are the biggest offenders in post acute care pharmacy are fluoroquinolones such as ciprofloxacin or levofloxacin.
+Penicillins such as piperacillin and ampicillin make the list.
+Also, cephalosporins such as cefazolin, ceftazidime and cefepime are big offenders.
+Carbapenems such as imipenem and meropenem; and macrolides such as clarithromycin and erythromycin are also on the list.
+It’s important to determine whether the CNS effects are occurring due to the medication or due to other causes.
+These could be neurological conditions, electrolyte imbalances or the infection itself.
 [Tweet “Learn which antibiotics can negatively affect the central nervous system. #longtermcarepharmacy”]

 Steps Post acute Care Pharmacy Providers Can Take to Prevent and Treat CNS Effects